Fork me on GitHub

 • jib.to.credHelper.

 In the case of AWS custom runtime, it starts from amazonlinux:2023, and this cannot be changed.
-Also, in this case the result is not a tagged Docker image, but a function.zip archive that contains the launch script and the native binary.
+Also, in this case the result is not a tagged Docker image, but a function.zip archive that contains the bootstrap launch script and the native binary.
 Essentially, what you need to upload to AWS Lambda.
 Also in this case, the Micronaut Maven Plugin will detect the host operating system architecture (based on the os.arch Java system property) and will install the corresponding GraalVM binary distribution inside the Docker image.
 This means that when running packaging from an X86_64 (Intel/AMD) machine, the produced native image will be an amd64 binary, whilst on an ARM host (such as the new Mac M1) it will be an aarch64 binary.

 <plugin>